 Elementary Education at St. Monica Catholic School

-St. Monica Catholic School exist to proclaim the Gospel message, to build community, and to educate.
-All the people in the school —administrators, teachers, clergy, parents, and students — share a common life of prayer, mutual responsibility, and freedom.
+St. Monica Catholic School exists to proclaim the Gospel message, to build community, and to educate.
+All the school people —administrators, teachers, clergy, parents, and students — share a common life of prayer, mutual responsibility, and freedom.
 Life in a Catholic school is shaped by the values of the Gospel — peace, justice, community, love, patience, reconciliation, and respect.

 We build our curriculum on a program of study modeled after the Trivium based on grammar, logic, and rhetoric, engaging the natural stages of a child’s development and their desire to learn.
 During the “grammar” years, children soak up knowledge.
-They memorize, absorb facts, learn the rules of phonics and spelling, recite poetry, and study plants, animals, basic math, and other topics.
+They memorize, absorb facts, learn phonics and spelling rules, recite poetry, and study plants, animals, basic math, and other topics.
 Moral lessons are included.
 Teachers stay up-to-date through continuing education and in-service programs.
 We design each course of study to make the most of all our resources.